Oliver BC, Wine Capital of Canada – Outdoor Travel Guide

 The Vaseux Wildlife Centre has a 300 m boardwalk and is an excellent place for birding and wildlife viewing.
 At the end of the boardwalk is a wildlife viewing tower you can climb to marvel at the views over Vaseux Lake.

 Toilets are available at the site.
-Stay on the path as there are signs warning of poison ivy.
+Stay on the path as signs are warning of poison ivy.

 Campsites are available in Vaseux Lake Provincial Park.
 Check the latest information.